Nagendra1997/mesibo-documentation/livestreaming.md

 That's it.
 You are now good to go!

+This is good enough for a basic conference call.
+A one size fits all approach will not work for all your needs.
+For example, you may need a conference room where only the department heads are allowed to be publishing their stream, while all others are by default muted.There can also be admins or moderators who have special permissions to change group settings, remove participants, mute members, etc. How can you build something like this?

-You can have more finer control about who can connect and publish to your room, what kind of streams they can send or receive etc. With more custom group settings and permissions you can create any kind of streaming and conferencing app you require.
+You can achieve this with a fine control on who can connect and publish to your room, what kind of streams they can send or receive.
+In fact with Mesibo's custom group settings and permissions you can create any kind of streaming and conferencing app you require.

-For example, a conference room.
-You need the members of the group can publish their own stream and see other's streams.
-There can also be admins or moderators who have special permissions to change group settings, remove participants, mute members, etc. How can you build something like this?

-Consider an online panel discussion of 4 people.
-Only these 4 people need to be publishing their streams, while the rest of the members simply listen.
-In case of a video streaming app, You can upload media to the group, which only selected members can view on-demand, whenever they need it.
-All of this can be built by setting the different group calling permissions.
+Mesibo offers you these settings at two levels:
+1. Group Level: You can apply these settings at the group level, which will apply to all the members of the group
+2. Member Level: You can modify settings at the individual member level

+In case of group messaging you have the same type of controls.
+With group calling you just have an additional set of settings along with these permissons.
+Mesibo Group Calling APIs simply extend the features offered in group messaging.

-### Group Calling - Group messaging with extra steps
+### Group Calling - That's Just Group messaging with extra steps!
 In your console, along with the settings for a normal group we will now see new settings for group calling.
 Mesibo APIs for conferencing, extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).

 If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.